folstein/folstein.github.io/content/index.md

 ---
-title: Welcome to Folstein
+title: Welcome to FallenStone
 ---
-Folstein is currently a not so blank Quartz installation.
+FallenStone (folstein.org) is currently a not so blank Quartz installation.

 [[Quotes]]